weibeld/docker-ubuntu-telegram-cli/README.md

 bin/telegram-cli --help
 ~~~

-The main mode of Telegram CLI has an interactive command-line.
-The available commands in this command-line are listed [here](https://github.com/vysheng/tg#supported-commands)
+The main mode of the Telegram CLI consists of an interactive command-line.
+The usage of the commands available in this command-line are listed [here](https://github.com/vysheng/tg#supported-commands).

 ## Version

-The installed version of [telegram-cli](https://github.com/vysheng/tg) is the latest one from the GitHub repository, which currently is **1.4.1**.
+The installed version of Telegram CLI is the latest one from the [GitHub repository](https://github.com/vysheng/tg), which currently is **1.4.1**.

 ## Note